CARES Act Reports

 Posted March 17, 2020

 PINEVILLE, La.
-(LCNews)—Based on advisories from local, state, and federal health officials, Louisiana College administrators have updated responses to the coronavirus COVID-19.
+(LCUNews)—Based on advisories from local, state, and federal health officials, Louisiana Christian University administrators have updated responses to the coronavirus COVID-19.

 All public events previously scheduled for the current semester have been postponed.